-In this section, we apply SAPDEMI to a real-world data set that is a subset of the Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observations (CALIPSO) data set downloaded from NASA.
-The CALIPSO reports the monthly mean of temperature in 2017 at 34°N and 110.9418 meters above the Earth's surface over a uniform spatial grid from 180°W to 180°E, with equally spaced 5° intervals.
-The missing data are handled either by direct imputation or by using the instrument methods Chen et al. (2018, 2021); Chen and Fang (2019); Chen et al. (2018).
+In this section, we apply SAPDEMI to a real-world dataset, which is a subset of the Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observations (CALIPSO) dataset downloaded from the NASA.
+The CALIPSO reports the monthly mean of temperature in 2017 at 34°N and 110.9418 meters above earth surface over a uniform spatial grid from 180°W to 180°E with equally spaced 5° interval.
+The missing data is handled either by direct imputation or the instrument methods Chen et al. (2018, 2021); Chen and Fang (2019); Chen et al. (2018).